-The Canon EOS 2000D (called Canon T7 in some regions) and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in February 2018 and January 2017.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in February 2018 and January 2017.
 The 2000D is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Fujifilm X-T20

-The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Fujifilm X-T20.
+The physical size and weight of the Canon 2000D and the Fujifilm X-T20 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (25 percent) than the Canon 2000D.
 Moreover, the X-T20 is markedly lighter (19 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the X-T20 are weather-sealed.